 Jérôme Beaumont

-As Executive Secretary of the Egmont Group of Financial Intelligence Units (FIUs), Mr. Beaumont leads a team of strong, passionate professionals committed to supporting Egmont Group activities, its 177 member FIUs, and the global fight against money laundering, terrorist financing, and predicate crimes.
+As Executive Secretary, he leads a team of passionate professionals committed to supporting the Egmont Group, its members from 182 jurisdictions and advancing the global fight against financial crime.